 Eukaryotic cells contain an estimated 3,000 sequence-specific DNA binding proteins.
-These important proteins, acting either with or without a specific small molecule co-regulator (ligand), control all aspects of genomic DNA activity including gene expression, DNA replication, and DNA repair.
+These important proteins, acting either with or without a specific small molecule coregulator (ligand), control all aspects of genomic DNA activity including gene expression, DNA replication, and DNA repair.
 Mediomics is applying its novel fluorescence assay platform to develop in vitro assays useful for rapidly and sensitively quantifying the activity of both DNA binding proteins and their small molecule ligands.
 L-tryptophan is a small molecule ligand that binds to and co-regulates the activity of the tryptophan repressor protein (also referred to as TrpR).

-The Bridge-It® Tryptophan fluorescence assay is based on the ability of the TrpR, a bacterial DNA binding protein, to bind to its DNA binding site in a L-tryptophan dependent fashion.
+The Bridge-It® tryptophan fluorescence assay is based on the ability of TrpR, a bacterial DNA binding protein, to bind to its DNA binding site in an L-tryptophan dependent fashion.
 The two fluorochrome-labeled DNA half-fragments, each containing about one-half of the complete TrpR protein DNA binding site, are labeled one with fluorescein and the other with Oyster® 645 fluorophore.
 In the presence of L-tryptophan an increase in fluorescence signal can be detected as a result of the tryptophan dependent association of the two fluorophore-labeled DNA half-fragments.
 Tryptophan is readily detectable using the Bridge-It® tryptophan fluorescence assay in various types of test samples including bacterial growth medium, brain extract, yeast extract, as well as in human serum and urine.
-The linear range of the assay is $0.4~\mu\text{M}$ - $10~\mu\text{M}$ and the minimum tryptophan detection level is ~0.1 $\mu\text{M}$ .
+The linear range of the assay is 0.4 $\mu M$ - 10 $\mu M$ and the minimum tryptophan detection level is ~0.1 $\mu M$ .
 The assay is highly specific for measuring L-tryptophan.
-This assay can be modified to become an assay for any enzyme reaction that uses tryptophan either as a reactant or a product.
+This assay can be modified to become an assay for any enzyme reaction that uses L-Tryptophan either as a reactant or a product.